Skip to content

 Introduction

-Imagine programming by writing only tests, and getting a working program that passes all the tests, thus meeting all your requirements.
+Imagine programming by writing the tests only, while getting a working program automatically which is guaranteed to pass all the tests, thus meeting all the specified requirements.

-For the theory behind Tau Language click here.
+For visiting the theory behind the Tau Language click here.

 Installing the Tau Language Framework